Elaine-Yuetong/W1_model/INTEREST_COVERAGE.md

 | Debt acceleration / default | 8-K Item 2.04 | ✅ Monitor (alert only) | ✅ Monitor |
 | New bond issuance | 424B prospectus | ❌ Ignore | ✅ Add (with caveat — see below) |

 Filing deadlines are identical: 40 calendar days after quarter-end for large accelerated filers (10-Q), 60 days after fiscal year-end (10-K), 4 business days after triggering event (8-K Items 2.03 and 2.04).
 EDGAR availability within minutes of acceptance.
-All sourced and validated in the Leverage Frequency section.
+All sourced and validated in the Leverage Frequency section, detailedly see this path:
+ > See LEVERAGE.md → Section "Frequency" → full section — all filing deadlines, EDGAR availability rules, and channel definitions identical; this section documents coverage-specific differences only

 ---